Women Can't Have Prior Salaries Used Against Them, Court Says In Equal Pay Case

 The court said a woman's prior salary, whether considered on its own or along with other factors, can't be used to justify paying a female employee less than her male counterpart.
 To do so perpetuates discrimination, the court's majority opinion said.

-Citing studies that show American women lose some $840 billion annually due to the wage gap, the court wrote, "If money talks, the message to women costs more than 'just' billions: women are told they are not worth as much as men."
+Citing studies that show American women lose some $840 billion annually because of the wage gap, the court wrote, "If money talks, the message to women costs more than 'just' billions: Women are told they are not worth as much as men."

 In the U.S., the average wage gap for women stands at 80 cents for every dollar earned by men.
 Monday's ruling came out one day before Equal Pay Day — when advocates work to raise awareness and push for closing the wage gap (you can follow the hashtag #EqualPayDay).